FrankCCCCC/math_new/statistical_computing/final/readme.md

 - $iter = iter + 1$
 ---

-## Random Feature For Kernel Approximation
+## Fourier Kernel Approximation

-Based on the paper **Random Features for Large-Scale Kernel Machines** on NIPS'07.
+The Fourier kernel approximation is proposed from the paper **Random Features for Large-Scale Kernel Machines** on NIPS'07.
+It's a widely-used approximation to accelerate the kernel computing especially for the high dimensional dataset.
+For a dataset with dimension $D$ and data points $N$, the time complexity of computing the exact kernel is $\mathcal{O}(DN^2)$ and the Fourier kernel approximation is $\mathcal{O}(SN^3)$ with $S$ samples.
+While the dimension goes up, the approximation remains the same computing time because it is regardless to the dimension of the dataset.

 **Bochner's Theorem**